3DOM-FBK/deep-image-matching/docs/installation.md

 ## Requirements

-Deep-image-matching is tested on Ubuntu 22.04 and Windows 10 with `Python 3.9`.
-It is strongly recommended to have a NVIDIA GPU with at least 8GB of memory.
+Deep-image-matching is tested on Ubuntu 22.04, Windows 10, and macOS with `Python 3.9`.
+It is strongly recommended to have a NVIDIA GPU with at least 8GB of memory for optimal performance with deep learning models.

-Due to dependencies issues, it is recommended to use `Python 3.9` on Windows and MacOS, while on Linux you can also use `Python 3.10` (see [pydegensac](#pydegensac)).
+Due to dependencies issues, it is recommended to use `Python 3.9` on Windows and macOS, while on Linux you can also use `Python 3.10` (see [pydegensac](#pydegensac)).

 All the dependencies are listed in the `pyproject.toml` file and managed with `uv.lock`.

-## Installation
+## Installation with uv (Recommended)

 For installing deep-image-matching, we recommend using [uv](https://docs.astral.sh/uv/) for fast and reliable package management: